vrajroham/pervasive-computing/README.md

 Any issues please create an issue and give complete details.

 ## History
-Added Assignment 1 : Pizza Shop which will deliver order in 10 min by nearest branch.
-(Using Google Matrix API) Added Assignment 5 : Faculty Attendance using Samsung Smart TV Emulator.
+1. Assignment 1 : Pizza Shop which will deliver order in 10 min by nearest branch.
+(Using Google Matrix API)
+2. Assignment 5 : Faculty Attendance using Samsung Smart TV Emulator.
 (Using Samsumg SDK)

 ## Credits
 Vaibhavraj Roham